 If you do not attend Royal Court, your arrest will be ordered and once found, you will be taken to court to explain yourself.
 The Judge is able to fine or even imprison you for your non-attendance.

 No not necessarily.
 The Viscount warns more people than necessary to attend so that a jury of 12 can ultimately sit to hear the trial.
-During the selection process, the lawyers have the opportunity to object to you sitting (for example if you are a friend or relative).
+During the selection process for jury service, the lawyers have the opportunity to object to you sitting (for example if you are a friend or relative).
 You will also be given the opportunity to look through the list of witnesses who will give evidence during the trial and you may feel that you know one of these witnesses.
 Depending on the nature of that relationship, you may not be able to sit

 Certain people are entitled to exemption as of right, by virtue of the Loi 1864 Law sur la procedure criminelle.
 This Law on criminal procedure is still on the books in French, hence the French name.
 The full list of professionals who are entitled to exemption as of right is set out at Article 9.
 Some of those are: advocates, doctors, dentists, pharmacists, post office employees, customs officers, police officers and members of the clergy.